namelesskull/apidex/README.md

 - **Request Headers:** You can manage and inspect the request headers, including common headers like "Authorization," "Content-Type," and more.

-- **Request Body:** You can send request bodies in various formats, including plain text and JSON.
+- **Request Body:** You can send request bodies in various formats, including key-value model and JSON.

-- **Auto-complete Headers:** Apidex provides auto-complete suggestions for common headers used in API requests.

 ## Usage